edgarberm/superlooper/README.md

 # superlooper

 Superlooper is not a carousel... is not a slider... it is not a paging plug-in.
-Superlooper simply is a class for paging data from a Array, the implementation is up to you.
+Superlooper simply is a class for paging data from an Array, the implementation is up to you.